Writing

 ‘I know, Abe.’

-The Ford had driven off with an impatient puff of black exhaust in search of an easier place to park.
+The Tesla had driven off with an impatient puff of reputedly clean black exhaust in search of a bigger space.
 The sun glanced off a windscreen and vapour rose in the air from the hot tarmac.
 A small electric Toyota swept into the vacant space and a man in a white coat got out, hauling a briefcase from the rear seat and then slamming the door.

 ‘Same age as the President,’ said Abe with a slow smile.